lucaskrol990/Code-portfolio/R/Meta-heuristic/README.txt

 This problem is NP-hard and therefore has to be solved by heuristics.
 The proposed meta-heuristics is unique not only in its operators, but also because it contains Tabu list, which disallows certain charger locations and yielded considerable improvements upon the standard meta-heuristic.

 The meta-heuristic has been benchmarked on 300 different instances, provided by the teacher, which had different focusses (some focusses on finding the optimal placement of chargers, others on finding the optimal routes etc.).
 Our meta-heuristic outperformed all other heuristics proposed in class, including the teacher's, finding the optimal solution for 231 out of the 300 instances.
-On the other instances, the meta-heuristic was off by at most 1% from the optimal solution.
+On the other instances, the meta-heuristic was off by at most 1% from the best-found solution.

 A detailed description of the problem and the meta-heuristic can be found in Description_problem_and_heuristic.pdf